PhilippVn/SnakeWar/README.md

 # SnakeWar
-Single and Multiplayer Snake Game
+Single and 2-player multiplayer snake game featuring a own webserver and gameserver with private game rooms for u and your friends

 # Requirements
 - Docker
 - Java 17

 # Features
 - Snake Game
 - Webserver

 # To Come:
-- database
+- Database support
+- Public hosted web- and gameserver

 # How to install and run?
 - clone the repo